satorici/satori-docs/satori_help/docs/README.md

 ## [Install](getting-started/install.md)

 Satori offers flexible execution options for your tests, allowing them to run either synchronously or asynchronously.
-- Use our [CLI tool](https://github.com/satorici/satori-cli), which will allow you to execute tests directly from your terminal installed with `pip install satori-ci`.
+- Use our [CLI tool](https://github.com/satorici/cli-v2), which will allow you to execute tests directly from your terminal installed with `pip install git+https://github.com/satorici/cli-v2`.
+The console script is named `satori-v2` so it can coexist with the v1 `satori` CLI.
 - Using the [Web](https://satori.ci) Interface, you can use our web interface to manage and execute your tests without any installation required.

 ## CI